 This guide looks at how to do dips properly and give you all the tips on best form and mistakes to look out for.

-Dips work a lot more than your triceps!
+Develop a lot more than your tri-cep muscles!

 A popular misconception (and one I thought for a long time) is that the dip station is just another way to train your tricep muscles.
 While this exercise is a popular method of triceps development, there’s a lot more benefits to dips than that.

 Dips are a simple body-weight exercise, although you can add weight once you get good at them and have built up the necessary strength.